wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 * The file with the custom ruleset build `/etc/wallarm/lom` has been renamed to `/etc/wallarm/custom_ruleset`.
 In the file system of new node versions, there is only the file with the new name.

     Default values of the NGINX directive [`wallarm_custom_ruleset_path`](../../admin-en/configure-parameters-en.md#wallarm_custom_ruleset_path) and Envoy parameter [`custom_ruleset`](../../admin-en/configuration-guides/envoy/fine-tuning.md#request-filtering-settings) have been changed appropriately.
 New default value is `/etc/wallarm/custom_ruleset`.
+* The private key file `/etc/wallarm/license.key` has been renamed to `/etc/wallarm/private.key`.
+In the file system of new node versions, there is only the file with the new name.
+NGINX directives and Envoy parameters pointing to this file now point to the renamed file by default.
 * The collectd metric `gauge-lom_id` has been renamed to `gauge-custom_ruleset_id`.

     In new node versions, the collectd service collects both the deprecated and new metrics.
 The deprecated metric collection will be stopped in future releases.